yangminz/cs-notes/algorithm/introduction-to-algorithms.md

 $$\Longrightarrow (Y^A, \alpha, (X^C, \otimes, \beta_0))$$

 This will break the property of BST ($Y > X$), but we will immediately delete $X^C$.
-This is discussed in case 2 as deleting one node with one null link.
+This is discussed in case 1 and case 2 as deleting one node with at least one null link.

 *3.2*: when `X.Right.Left` is not null.
 In this case, the successor node is the left most node of right subtree: